rkj1998/SENG_696/README.md

 # Health Portal System

 The Health Portal System is a multi-agent system designed to facilitate interactions between patients and medical specialists.
 The system allows users to register, schedule appointments with specialists, and manage their health-related activities.
+This repository contains the codebase for a Multi-Agent System designed for Healthcare Appointment Scheduling, developed as part of the Agent-based Software Engineering (SENG696) course by Group 5 - Rahul Jha and Narges Babadi.

 ## Table of Contents
 - [Introduction](#health-portal-system)